 Are we ready for redemption?
-This week’s portion begins with Exodus Chapter Six verse 2.
-G-d speaks to Moses and explains to him that He is the G-d that appeared to Abraham, Isaac and Jacob, that He hears the suffering of the Children of Israel and that He will keep His promise with their forefathers … Read more
+This week’s portion begins with Exodus 6:2.
+God speaks to Moses and explains to him that He is the God who appeared to Abraham, Isaac and Jacob, that He hears the suffering of the Children of Israel and that He will keep His promise with their forefathers and free them … Read more

 This week’s Torah reading opens with the death of Sarah, the wife of Abraham, in Hebron (Genesis 23).
 Abraham mourns his wife and then immediately goes about the business of burying her.